Jacksonville Worthless Check Lawyer

 Many people with no or little criminal record have found themselves facing Worthless Check allegations.
 The State will often bring charges without investigating the case.
 They often issue arrest warrants for people for issuing worthless checks when they have no or little evidence who passed the worthless check.
 For example, a person may go to a grocery store and pay with a worthless check issued from your account and they may claim to be you.
 The young cashier may nonchalantly look at a license and take the check.
 The State is going to have a hard time proving that you were the one who issued the check.
 Often, citizens find out years after the fact that there is a warrant out for their arrest because of worthless checks that are years old.
-If you have a worthless check case, whether it is a new or old case, give the experienced Jacksonville criminal defense lawyers of SLG Law a call to discuss your particular case.
+If you have a worthless check case, whether it is a new or old case, give the experienced Jacksonville criminal defense lawyer of LGL a call to discuss your particular case.

 The crime of Worthless Check is defined in Florida Statute Section 832.05.
 To prove the crime of Worthless Check, the State must prove: